 Finally, we can move beyond the subjective part of this review and get into some more hard-hitting, data-driven analysis of Carrot.

 When real estate investors talk about results they generally mean one of two things.

-But of course, not every market, nor every website will have a consistent flood of leads.
-It really comes down to how much time and or money you can devote to your business and getting results online.
+But of course, not every market or website will have a consistent flood of leads.
+It comes down to how much time and/or money you can devote to your business and getting results online.

-So in the meantime, I worked on rewriting some of my content on my Carrot website to make it unique to me and my real estate investing style.
-I prefer a more open and honest message so I have that reflected in my copy.
+So in the meantime, I worked on rewriting some of my content on my Carrot website to make it unique to my real estate investing style and me.
+I prefer a more open and honest message to reflect that in my copy.

-After a month I started to notice I was climbing in the search results.
-I was able to get on the first page for a lot of my targeted keywords which was fantastic…
+After a month, I started to notice I was climbing in the search results.
+I was able to get on the first page for many of my targeted keywords which were fantastic…